auerbenji/auerbenji.github.io/docs/about.md

 # About me
 {: .no_toc }

-They there, I am a process systems engineer.
-If you want to get to know a little bit about myself, please read along.
+Hello there!
+I am Benjamin.
+If you want to get to know me, please read along.
 {: .fs-6 .fw-300 }

 ## Table of contents